VilleSalonen/AdventOfCode2024/README.md

 Results so far:
 - Day 1: 100%
 - Day 2: 100%
-- Day 3: No success yet even after multiple attempts and forcing LLM to write tests.
+- Day 3: Success finally after switching to Cursor's agent composer.
+After switching, the correct solutions for both parts were found on the first try.